 Students need to inform themselves about visa requirements.
 The first place to inquire about the need for a visa and procedures for obtaining one is with the program provider (there may even be information on the provider’s website).
 Some countries require visas for students to study or do internships.
 Be aware that consulates may require students to make appointments for interviews to obtain a visa.
 Apply as soon as possible to allow for long visa processing times.
 Strict timelines may prohibit students from traveling abroad before the semester of study begins, sometimes in order to apply from the country of citizenship.
 Keep this in mind if you intend to make travel plans, particularly during the summer.

 Health and Travel Insurance

-Many program providers will include medical insurance in their program fee.
+Many program providers will include medical insurance in their program fees.
 Families should review the coverage to see if it meets their student’s specific health needs.

 Students on programs with limited or no medical coverage internationally can pay by credit card and self-enroll in the College's GeoBlue insurance coverage.
-GeoBlue is a leader in comprehensive international health insurance; offering pre-departure advice, full service health care access and emergency evacuation.
-For additional information and a summary of benefits please contact Off-Campus Study at firstname.lastname@example.org.
+GeoBlue is a leader in comprehensive international health insurance; offering pre-departure advice, full-service health care access, and emergency evacuation.
+For additional information and a summary of benefits please email the Office of Off-Campus Study.

-We advise students to not cancel their U.S. based insurance policy.
+We advise students to not cancel their U.S.-based insurance policy.
 The U.S. health care system is incredibly expensive for people who need medical attention but find themselves with a “gap” in coverage (a period of dates when not covered by any policy).
-Furthermore, in the event that the student returns to the U.S. for any reason, the U.S. based insurance will become the primary insurance.
+Furthermore, in the event that the student returns to the U.S. for any reason, U.S.-based insurance will become the primary insurance.